The study of the energy spectrum of a system of quantum micro-vortices in a bounded spatial domain: -vortex system

 This means that a quantum state with specific values for numbers $[m^k]$ and $n^k$ evolves in the following way:

-where, in general, $c_{i,j}(t)\not=0$ for $t>0$ and $i\not=j$.
+where, in general, $c_{i,j}(t)\not=0$ for $t>0$, $i\not=k$ and $j\not=k$.
 Therefore, we expect random transitions (\ref{trans}) to occur for any small value of $\varepsilon$ because they conserve the system energy.

-\section{5.
-Concluding remarks}
+\section{Concluding remarks}

 In this paper, we explored the arbitrary configuration of a system of micro-vortices that can form at the early stages of turbulent flow.
-The main result of this work is to calculate and physically analyze the energy levels of such a system in an arbitrary bounded domain.
+The main result of this work is the calculation and physical analysis of the energy levels in such a system within an arbitrary bounded domain.
 Our approach to determining the quantum energy spectrum of the system in question is as follows:

 The structure of the energy spectrum, which is unique to our approach, explains why turbulent motion arises even in a rarefied system of $K$ quantum vortices.
 Furthermore, depending on the state of the space $H_K$, different vortices exhibit their quantum properties in varying degrees in such a system.